gd-000019/ao-security/README.md

+# AO Security Posture Project

 <img src="logo.jpeg" alt="AO Security Posture Logo" width="200" height="200">

-# AO Security Posture

-This is a Docker-based environment designed to help users learn and experiment with tools related to security posture assessment and penetration testing. **This project is for educational purposes only and must be used ethically with proper authorization.**
+This project provides a Docker-based environment for running multiple security tools for reconnaissance, subdomain enumeration, and vulnerability assessment.
+It is designed for ethical use and learning purposes only.

 ---